Places To Visit In Napier: Your Complete Guide To City’s Renowned Gems

 Photo: Hung Tran / Pexels / Image For Representation Only

 The National Aquarium of New Zealand is home to a wide variety of marine life, including sharks, stingrays, and native freshwater fish.
 The aquarium offers interactive displays and daily feeding sessions, allowing visitors to learn about conservation efforts.
 A highlight is the exhibit featuring Little Penguins, where rescued penguins with injuries or disabilities are given a second chance at life.
+It is one of the best places for Napier trip for one day.

 Must-Have Experience: Participate in the Little Penguin feeding session